The current recommended way to set up "Top Posts" for your sidebar is:

 - Open up Google Webmaster Tools and view pages, sort by pageviews descending over the last 30 days

-- Create a "Featured" category on your website, using Yoast to noindex it
+- Create a "Featured" category on your website, using Yoast to noindex it on just that one category

 - one-half display